felixquinton1/deep-crop-rotation/README.md

  - json
  - argparse

- The code was developed in python 3.7.7 with pytorch 1.8.1
+ The code was developed in python 3.7.7 with pytorch 1.8.1 and cuda 11.3 on a debian, ubuntu 20.04.3 environment.

 ## Downloads